 Student loans are a hot topic in the political space, particularly after the Supreme Court decision to reject the Biden administration’s loan forgiveness program.
 So far, the administration has responded with changes to the income-driven repayment program and has promised more work to come to relieve borrowers.

 In the meantime, Stuart Siegel, financial aid specialist and founder of FAFSAssist, encourages borrowers to explore these options to make their payments more manageable once repayments begin:

 - Apply for an income-driven repayment plan.
 If you have federal student loans and can’t afford your standard student loan payment, applying for an income-driven repayment plan can substantially reduce how much you pay each month.

 - See if you qualify for forgiveness.
-With all the changes going on with the PSLF program, it’s possible that you may qualify for federal student loan forgiveness, or at least move closer toward it if you’ve worked at a nonprofit organization, government agency or another qualifying employer.
+With all the changes with the PSLF program, you may qualify for federal student loan forgiveness or at least move closer to it if you’ve worked at a nonprofit organization, government agency or another qualifying employer.

 - Consider refinancing your private loans.
 Private student loans don’t have the same protections as federal student loans, and it could be wise to refinance them before interest rates go up — especially if you currently have a variable rate.

 The bottom line